- MA Scriptwriting

 An intensive, practical course designed to produce professional writers and compelling scripts.

-- Weekend workshops at Corsham Court campus.
+- Learn through weekend workshops at Corsham Court campus.

 - Taught by acclaimed industry professionals – working practitioners who continue to love what they do.